evo-mark/inertia-wordpress/README.md

 Inertia allows you to create fully client-side rendered, single-page apps, without the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side patterns that you already love.

 This is an unofficial adapter for applications powered by Wordpress that allows you to create a reactive JavaScript frontend.

+For more information on InertiaJS, visit the [Official Website](https://inertiajs.com/).

 ## Installation